 If you’re feeling disappointed by DoW3, or put off by the mixed reception, this might be a good opportunity to dust off that old copy of DoW that set the bar so high, and give it a bit of polish right from the heart of the fans.

-There are instructions provided on the UA MODDB page but they’re a little confusing.
+There are instructions provided on the Ultimate Apocalypse MODDB page but they’re a little confusing.
 Hopefully those I’ve provided below will be clearer.

 1) Get the game

 Obviously you’re going to need the base game.
 For those who didn’t play the original DoW or its expansions, it works like this:

 - Dawn of War – base game, four races (Space Marines, Chaos Space Marines, Eldar, Orks)